amitne2/Pac-Man-Project/Pacman/readme.txt

 Daniella Gordover 316464775

 Bonus additions:
-1. Color options for any stage in game.
-2. Special characters for pacman and ghosts.
-3. Pause message when the user press 'ESC' during the game.
-4. Special headlines for menu, winner message, game over message, pause message.
+1. Using BFS algorithm for search the shortest path for ghost to catch pacman.
+2. Manage fruit array with random times for performance.
+3. Maintenance the bonus additions from previous assignment.